Name: AJ Allmendinger

 Residence: Huntersville, N.C.

-Other notable aspects of Allmendinger's career include driving for Richard Petty Motorsports during the 2009, 2010, and 2011 seasons where he earned four of his five top-five finishes in the NASCAR Sprint Cup Series.
-However, his career-best finish of second-place occurred while driving for Penske Racing at Martinsville Speedway on April 1, 2012.
+He also drove for Richard Petty Motorsports during the 2009, 2010 and 2011 seasons where he earned four of his five top-five finishes in the NSCS.
+However, his career-best finish occurred with Penske Racing when he posted a second-place finish at Martinsville Speedway on April 1, 2012.

-Before the Petty and Penske days, Allmendinger had a stint with Red Bull Racing finishing in the top-10 twice.
-Allmendinger made his NASCAR debut in the Camping World Truck Series (formerly Craftsman Truck Series) driving for Bill Davis Racing at New Hampshire Motor Speedway on September 16, 2006.
+Before those days, Allmendinger had a stint with Red Bull Racing finishing in the top-10 twice.
+Allmendinger made his NASCAR debut in the NASCAR Camping World Truck Series driving for Bill Davis Racing at New Hampshire Motor Speedway on September 16, 2006.

-Allmendinger's versatile résumé' includes 2012 Rolex 24 at Daytona winner, 2004 Champ Car World Series Rookie of the Year, 2003 Toyota Atlantic Series Champion, and 2002 Barber Dodge Pro Series Champion
+Allmendinger’s versatile résumé’ also includes 2012 Rolex 24 at Daytona winner, 2004 Champ Car World Series Rookie of the Year, 2003 Toyota Atlantic Series Champion and 2002 Barber Dodge Pro Series Champion to mention a few accomplishments in his career.
+Now, Allmendinger has high hopes that 2016 will be his best year-to-date as he looks to win races and sell cases for his favorite brands.